richpoteto/Extract-and-Tag-ingredients-from-recipe-site/README.md

 Please make an issue if you find a problem.

-## How does it work?

-See my blog post about it: [schollz.com/blog/ingredients](https://schollz.com/blog/ingredients).

 ## Develop

 If you modify the `corpus/` information then you will need to run